 Installing the Symfony Demo or Other Distributions¶

-You've already downloaded the Symfony Standard Edition: the default starting project for all Symfony apps.
-You'll use this project throughout the documentation to build your app!
+You've already downloaded the Symfony Standard Edition: the default starting project for all Symfony applications.
+You'll use this project throughout the documentation to build your application!

 Symfony also provides some other projects and starting skeletons that you can use:

 - The Symfony Demo Application